NUISANCE WILDLIFE & ANIMAL CONTROL

 Wild turkeys inhabit forests and open fields.
 These pests can be noisy neighbors, as males make booming sounds during the spring to attract mates.
 Wild turkeys may also damage garden crops or even become hostile towards people and pets during mating season.

-Reptiles in the Triangle
+Snakes in the Home

 Cottonmouths and corn snakes live in the Triangle region of North Carolina as well.
 Also known as water moccasins, cottonmouths are venomous snakes that grow up to six feet long.
 Corn snakes, on the other hand, are harmless and one of the area's most colorful species.
 Both snakes usually flee from humans, but will bite if cornered.